Sk3ggox/computer-science/README.md

 [Data Privacy Fundamentals](https://www.coursera.org/learn/northeastern-data-privacy)| 3 weeks | 3 hours/week | none | [chat](https://discord.gg/64J34ajNBd)

 ## Advanced CS

-After completing **every required course** in Core CS, students should choose a subset of courses from Advanced CS based on interest.
-Not every course from a subcategory needs to be taken.
-But students should take *every* course that is relevant to the field they intend to go into.

 ### Advanced programming

-**Topics covered**:
-`debugging theory and practice`
-`goal-oriented programming`
-`parallel computing`
-`object-oriented analysis and design`
-`UML`
-`large-scale software architecture and design`
-`and more`

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--:
 [Parallel Programming](https://www.coursera.org/learn/scala-parallel-programming)| 4 weeks | 6-8 hours/week | Scala programming